Pets and Animals

 If you are concerned about whether you will be able to get custody of a shared pet in your divorce, it will be in your best interest to retain legal counsel.
 Ciccarelli Law Offices can help you craft an agreement that ensures you continue to have a relationship with your pet or present the strongest possible argument if the court has to decide which spouse is awarded custody.

 Our divorce attorneys in West Chester work as a team to help clients all over southeastern Pennsylvania with the division of assets in divorce proceedings, including communities in Delaware County, Lancaster County, Chester County, Montgomery County, and the greater Philadelphia area.
-You can have us provide a full evaluation of your case during a free consultation when you call (877) 529-2422 to take advantage of a free initial consultation.

 Pennsylvania Pets and Animal Custody Information Center